hoosierEE/nimrod/README.md

 nimrod
 ======

-I guess it's like C++ in Python's clothing
+I guess it's like C in Python's clothing